nopara73/ZeroLink/README.md

 Of course distributed systems are more resilient, therefore distribution should certainly be an interest of future research.

 ### Privacy Is Teamwork
-The theoretical anonimity set of a mixing technique is misleading.
-As an example it matters little what tracks the user leaves on the Blockchain if, due to the architechture of its wallet, a central server is already aware of all its wallet addresses, therefore the it knows the link between an input and output of a mix.
+The theoretical anonymity set of a mixing technique is misleading.
+As an example it matters little what tracks the user leaves on the Blockchain if, due to the architechture of its wallet, a central server is already aware of all its wallet addresses, so it knows the link between an input and an output of a mix.
-If one user of the mix gets deanonymized the real anonimity set of the rest of the users gets lower, too, therefore it is not acceptable that a set of users are using a mixing technique in flawed way.
+If one user of the mix gets deanonymized the real anonymity set of the rest of the users gets lower, too, therefore it is not acceptable that a set of users are using a mixing technique in a flawed way.

 ### Transactions Vs Transaction Chains

 Any Bitcoin mixing techique must use a common denomination, otherwise simple amount analysis can re-estabilish the links, as Kristof Atlas did in his [CoinJoin Sudoku](www.coinjoinsudoku.com).
 This notion leads to multiple rounds.
 For example if a user wants to mix 8 bitcoins and the mixing denomination is 1 bitcoin, then it must use 8 mixing rounds.
-Therefore an observer is not only analyzing individual transactions, but also transaction chains.
+In the real world an observer is not only analyzing individual transactions, but also transaction chains.
 If the post-mix wallet would function as a normal Bitcoin wallet, too, the observer would notice post-mix transactions, those are joining together mixed outputs.
-In this case the real anonimity set of all the users who participated in the same mixes would suffer.
+In this case the real anonymity set of all the users who participated in the same mixes would suffer.

-### Theoretical And Real Anonimity Set
+### Theoretical And Real Anonymity Set

-We refer to theoretical anonimity set as the anonimity set that is achieved by a bitcoin mixing technique within one round and does not weighs in in external factors, like flawed wallet architechture.
+We refer to theoretical anonymity set as the anonymity set that is achieved by a bitcoin mixing technique within one round and does not weigh in in external factors, like flawed wallet architechture.
-We refer to real anonimity set when these these external factors are weighted in and transaction chains are examined.
+We refer to real anonymity set when these these external factors are weighted in and transaction chains are analyzed.

-We can say the whole purpose of AnonWork is to narrow the gap between the theoretical and real anonimity set as much as possible.

 ### RFC2119